baijuka/MS1-Project/README.md

 - Looking for how they can pay for the job done
 - Looking for how can they contact the MerryWash for more information

+### User stories

+As a taxi driver I need to wash my car regularly and for which:
+- I use the help of internet to find a car washing service of my choice
+- I need to find out detailed information about services available
+- I need to know about how much they charge for their services
+- I want to know if the business is open for my choice of time
+- I want to find out the information easily
+- I want to go to each page with a single click of buttons or links
+- I want to know how I can contact the service provider whenever required
+- I want to know what other users have said about this particular service provider from their experience

 MerryWash has incorporated all these user gaols in its website and it:

 - has made a custom website to its users according to their need
-- has implemented a user centered Front-end development approach using five planes
+- has implemented a user centered front-end development approach using five planes
 - has made its website is easy to use
 - is structured by adding interaction features
-- has categorised its content so that users can easily access it depending on their need.
+- has categorised its content so that users can easily access it depending on their need
 - has provided all required information about services and business
 - is intuitive, learnable and easy to navigate
 - has arranged its patterns, navigation and order of menu items in a way that any one can identify it easily
-- is, above all, responsive to various devices such as mobile, tablets and larger screens.
+- is, above all, responsive to various devices such as mobile, tablets and larger screens

 ### Developer and Business Goals

-- Design and develop a well-illustrated website that can be attracted by any user at first sight.
+- Design and develop a well-illustrated website that can be attracted by any user at first sight
-- Provide a professional touch in every feature, content and layout.
+- Provide a professional touch in every feature, content and layout
-- Implement everything required to make the website easy to use and make users stress free and happy.
+- Implement everything required to make the website easy to use and make users stress free and happy

-### User Stories

-As a taxi driver I need to wash my car regularly and for which:
-- I use the help of internet to find a car washing service of my choice.
-- I need to find out detailed information about services available.
-- I need to know about how much they charge for their services.
-- I want to know if the business is open for my choice of time.
-- I want to find out the information easily
-- I want to go to each page with a single click of buttons or links
-- I want to know how I can contact the service provider whenever required.
-- I want to know what other users have said about this particular service provider from their experience.

 ## Design Choices

-This website was designed using user centric approach and for that special was given in choosing various elements.
+This website was designed using user centric approach and for that special was given in choosing various elements

 ### Fonts

--	Primary font: Robot – simple and allowing letters to be settled into their natural width.
+-	Primary font: Robot – simple and allowing letters to be settled into their natural width
--	Secondary font: Arimo – Arimo offers improved on-screen readability characteristics and the pan-European WGL character set and solves the needs of developers looking for width-compatible fonts to address document portability across platforms.
+-	Secondary font: Arimo – Arimo offers improved on-screen readability characteristics and the pan-European WGL character set and solves the needs of developers looking for width-compatible fonts to address document portability across platforms

 ### Icons
 -	All icons used are relevant to the subject to make navigation easy